 Sacred imagery is woven through the arts in the Hindu cultural world.
 It is an enterprise that is as social as it is devotional.
 Women’s contribution to the arts is especially enriching.
 In this session we look at the role of women in musical composition and performance, in visual arts, and in traditional dance.

-In recent times, the liberalisation of Hindu social culture has alleviated gender prejudice, and Hindu women’s devotion to their faith has increasingly been recognised as one of the root causes of Hinduism’s longevity.
+In recent times, the liberalisation of Hindu social culture has alleviated gender prejudice, and Hindu women’s devotion to their faith has increasingly been recognised as a root cause of Hinduism’s longevity.
 Hindu women have mostly been deeply observant of religious rites, even orthodox in their practice.
-With modern education and secularism, some women have questioned Hinduism’s principles and practices while holding on to the essential spiritual positions on which belief and practice are founded.
-In this session we discuss the changes wrought by the onset of liberalism and the demand for universal education across the gender divide.
-Such changes have led to a revision of the consciousness of Hindu women in relation to their religious identity, crossing the boundaries between religious, social and political issues.
+With modern education and secularism, some women have questioned Hindu principles and practices while holding on to the essential spiritual positions on which belief and practice are founded.

 HOW IT WORKS